Almost Public Quantum Coins: Multiverifier attacks

 Since the private coin is a uniformly random state from a PRS, \cref{thm:strong_noclon_prs} can be used to prove that the private coin scheme described in~\cite{JLS18}, is in fact \mnauf, using similar arguments as in the proof of~\cite[Theorem 6]{JLS18}.
 Hence, it is also \auf, since for private money schemes with classical private key, adaptive unforgeability is the same as multiverifier-nonadaptive-unforgeability.
-More precisely, we show that, \begin{theorem} If quantum-secure one-way functions exist, then there exists a private quantum coin scheme that is \mnauf (see \cref{definition:byzantine-multi-unforge}) and hence, \auf (see \cref{definition:adapt_flex_unforge}) such that the verification algorithm is a rank-$1$ projective measurement. \end{theorem} The proof is given in~\cpageref{pf:thm:sqaruf}.
+More precisely, we show that, \begin{theorem}[{Adapted from~\cite{JLS18}}] If \prs exist, then there exists a private quantum coin scheme that is \mnauf\footnote{Since the construction in~\cite{JLS18} has a fixed classical string as the private verification key, we conclude that it is also \auf (see \cref{definition:adapt_flex_unforge}), for more details see the discussion after \cref{definition:byzantine-multi-unforge} on \cpageref{definition:byzantine-multi-unforge}.} (see \cref{definition:byzantine-multi-unforge}) such that the verification algorithm is a rank-$1$ projective measurement. \end{theorem} The proof is given in~\cpageref{pf:thm:sqaruf}.

 In~\cite{MS10}, the authors prove \emph{black-box unforgeability} for their scheme, (see \cref{thm:qaruuf}), in which the adversary gets access to a reflection oracle around the coin state, as a black-box.
 As a result, the adversary has access to multiple verifications as well as the post verified state of the money.
 However, in the multiverifier nonadaptive model (see Game~\ref{game:multi_nonadapt_unforge}), the adversary only has access to multiple verification, and not the post verified state.
 Therefore, black-box unforgeability is a stronger\footnote{In the black-box unforgeability in~\cite{MS10}, the adversary is allowed to take money states only at the beginning and unlike multiverifier nonadaptive unforgeability, not given oracle access to $\bank$.
 However, an adversary $\adv$, which gets oracle access to $\bank$, such as in the multiverifier nonadaptive unforgeability game (Game~\ref{game:multi_nonadapt_unforge}), can be simulated by an adversary $\bdv$, which receives all the money states in the beginning. $\bdv$ simulates \adv, by taking the maximum number of coins $\adv$ takes in all possible runs.
 In the end if some coins remain unused, they can be submitted along with what $\adv$ submits.
 The unused coins should pass verification due to completeness of the scheme.} threat model than the multiverifier nonadaptive model.
 Hence, by \cref{thm:qaruuf}, the private scheme in~\cite{MS10} is also \mnauf.